JuliaScheel/Templates-iPlacenta/galaxy_online.md

 [Python](https://www.python.org), an interpreted, high-level, general-purpose programming language.

-You can chose to use this course as a stepping stone into advanced analyses or as an opportunity to learn what your bioinformatician of trust is actually doing.
+You can chose to use this course as a stepping stone into advanced analyses, or as an opportunity to learn what your bioinformatician of trust is actually doing.
 Further courses and tutorials for Galaxy and Python are widely available.
 Both Galaxy and Python have active user communities, making self-paced learning